-Whether you’re new to online business or are an experienced ecommerce retailer looking for ways to increase profits, these top 5 best practices for successfully operating an ecommerce website will help your online business thrive.
+Whether you’re new to online business or are an experienced eCommerce retailer looking for ways to increase profits, these top 5 best practices for successfully operating an eCommerce website will help your online business thrive.

 You can use services such as Google Analytics and SEMrush to help identify terms and phrases related to what you’re selling.
 These terms are known as keywords, and they’re what people type into a search engine when they’re trying to find a specific product or service.
-By weaving keywords into your website’s content, your site will become more visible to potential buyers searching for products like yours.
+By weaving keywords into your website’s content and digital marketing strategy, your site will become more visible to potential buyers searching for products like yours.

-To ensure all visitors are able to make a purchase, ecommerce sites can add a guest checkout option to ensure customers who don’t want to sign up for an account can still check out.
+To ensure all visitors are able to make a purchase, eCommerce sites can add a guest checkout option to ensure first-time customers who don’t want to sign up for an account can still check out.
 Also, be sure to localize your payment process by supporting different currencies, adding language options, and identifying your customers’ preferred payment methods.
 As digital payment methods such as Apple Pay and PayPal become more popular, you can incorporate them and appeal to consumers with different preferences.

-Many ecommerce platforms come with tracking capabilities.
+Many eCommerce platforms come with tracking capabilities.
 In order to understand your customers’ purchasing journeys, use these features to track how different products perform.
 Similarly, make sure to identify drop-off points in the path to purchase.

 You can also work with a developer to create product tags that can determine what brings in the highest sales.
 Those tags can help you decide where to focus your advertising spend and marketing efforts.

-The importance of cybersecurity for ecommerce businesses can’t be overstated.
+The importance of cybersecurity for eCommerce businesses can’t be overstated.
 One survey revealed that 78% of consumers would stop engaging with a business online after a security breach — and 36% said they would stop engaging with the business entirely.

-Your ecommerce website’s plugins, core files, and payment processing software all have the potential to become vulnerable to cyberattacks, so update these items regularly to patch any vulnerabilities.
-An automated website scanner can identify security problems for you and automatically patch vulnerabilities in outdated code to ensure your ecommerce ecosystem stays secure.
+Your website’s plugins, core files, and payment processing software all have the potential to become vulnerable to cyberattacks, so update these items regularly to patch any vulnerabilities.
+An automated website scanner can identify security problems for you and automatically patch vulnerabilities in outdated code to ensure your eCommerce ecosystem stays secure.